agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 version: 1
 ```

-and now let's add it back:
+And if we change our minds, we can easily add it back:
 ```
 $ gcloud endpoints services add-iam-policy-binding stores.endpoints.bobadojo.cloud.goog --member=user:tim@mitra.so --role=roles/servicemanagement.serviceConsumer
 Updated IAM policy for service [stores.endpoints.bobadojo.cloud.goog].